-Content Mostowy Evor Level 3 Mastery Ex am Level 1 Below Level 1 Ecvel 5 Ecver 2 Level 1 Below Level 1 Score = 4 points Score = 3 points Score = 2 points Score = 1 points Remediation (Active Learning) Remediation (Active Remediation (Active Remediation (Active Learning) Learning) Learning) One-hour minimum focused review Two-hour minimum Three-hour Four-hour For each topic missed, focused review minimum focused minimum focused complete an active learning For each topic review review template and/identify missed, complete an For each topic For each topic three critical points active learning missed, complete an missed, complete an Complete templates for template active learning active learning Topics to Review.
-Templates and/identify three template template must critical points and/identify three and/identify three be handwritten and legible .
-Grade for Content Mastery will Complete templates critical points critical points not be finalized in the for Topics to Review.
+Content • Mastery Ex am Level 3 Level 2 Level 1 Below Level 1 Score = 1 points Score = 4 points Score = 3 points Score = 2 points Remediation (Active Learning) · · Remediation (Active Remediation (Active One-hour minimum Learning) Learning) Learning) focused review Two-hour minimum Three-hour Four-hour For each topic missed, focused review minimum focused minimum focused complete an active learning For each topic review review template and/identify missed, complete an For each topic For each topic three critical points active learning missed, complete an missed, complete an Complete templates for template active learning active learning Topics to Review.
+Templates and/identify three template template must be handwritten and legible. critical points and/identify three and/identify three Grade for Content Mastery will Complete templates critical points critical points not be finalized in the for Topics to Review.
 Complete templates Complete templates gradebook until templates are Templates must for Topics to Review. for Topics to Review. complete.
 Student earns grade be handwritten and Templates must Templates must of 0 if no legible.
-Grade for be handwritten be handwritten templates are submitted by Content Mastery will and legible. and legible. deadline unless prior not be finalized in the Templates must Templates must arrangements have been made. gradebook until be be and a second made. templates are complete. submitted to the submitted to the Student earns grade of instructor by the instructor by the
+Grade for be handwritten be handwritten templates are submitted by Content Mastery will and legible. and legible. deadline unless prior not be finalized in the Templates must Templates must arrangements have been made. gradebook until be be templates are complete.
+Student earns grade of submitted to the submitted to the Student earns grade of instructor by the instructor by the